risingwavelabs/risingwave-tutorials/docs/intro.md

 - Systems like ElasticSearch, etc., for full-text search.

-## Why Use RisignWave for Stream Processing?
+## Why Use RisingWave for Stream Processing?

 On the market, there are already some well-known open-source stream processing systems, such as Apache Flink and Apache Spark Streaming.
 So why do we need to use RisingWave?

-RisingWave addresses several common pain points of existing stream processing systems:
+**RisingWave addresses several common pain points of existing stream processing systems:**

 ### Steep Learning Curve